Samsung/Universum/doc/jenkins.rst

   <https://www.jetbrains.com/help/teamcity/service-messages.html>`__ to increase log readability

 To simplify navigating long logs and finding relevant information on build results, we provide a user-friendly interactive log with collapsible blocks and other features.
+This log can also be used outside of Jenkins, but for Jenkins users it adds the missing functionality.

 .. warning::